 Made using a fermented starter, sourdough has been hailed as a healthier option, but is it really good for you?
-We asked a nutritionist to explain.
+We asked registered nutritionist Nicola Shubrook to explain.

 What is sourdough bread?